EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 The word "encryption" without qualification always refers to authenticated encryption, in practice implemented with an Authenticated Encryption with Additional Data (AEAD) algorithm, see {{RFC5116}}.

 This document uses the Concise Data Definition Language (CDDL) {{I-D.ietf-cbor-cddl}} to express CBOR data structures {{I-D.ietf-cbor-7049bis}}.
 The use of the CDDL unwrap operator "~" is extended to unwrapping of byte strings.
-It is the inverse of "bstr .cbor" that wraps a data item in a bstr, i.e. ~ bstr .cbor T = T.
+It is the inverse of "bstr .cbor" that wraps a data item in a bstr, i.e. ~ bstr .cbor T = T. Examples of CBOR and CDDL are provided in {{CBOR}}.

 # Background {#background}